peteroupc/peteroupc.github.io/colorgen.md

 <sup id=Note22>(22)</sup> B. MacEvoy calls these [_hue harmonies_](http://www.handprint.com/HP/WCL/tech13.html#harmonies).
 See also his [summary of harmonious color relationships](http://www.handprint.com/HP/WCL/tech13.html#harmonyoverview).

+<sup id=Note23>(23)</sup> `Lerp3` is equivalent to `mix` in GLSL (OpenGL Shading Language).
+Making `alpha` the output of a function (for example, `Lerp3(color1, color2, FUNC(...))`,
+where `FUNC` is an arbitrary function of one or more variables) can be done to achieve special nonlinear blends.
+Such blends (interpolations) are described in further detail [in another page](https://peteroupc.github.io/html3dutil/H3DU.Math.html#H3DU.Math.vec3lerp).

-<sup id=Note23>(23)</sup> P. Haeberli, ["Matrix Operations for Image Processing"](http://www.graficaobscura.com/matrix/index.html), 1993.
+<sup id=Note24>(24)</sup> P. Haeberli, ["Matrix Operations for Image Processing"](http://www.graficaobscura.com/matrix/index.html), 1993.
 The hue rotation matrix given was generated using the technique in the section "Hue Rotation While Preserving Luminance", with constants rounded to five significant digits and with `rwgt=0.2126`, `gwgt=0.7152`, and `bwgt = 0.0722`, the sRGB relative luminances for the red, green, and blue points.
 For the saturation and hue rotation matrices, the sRGB relative luminances are used rather than the values recommended by the source.

-<sup id=Note24>(24)</sup> The hue rotation angle is in radians, and the angle is greater than -2&pi; and less than 2&pi;.
+<sup id=Note25>(25)</sup> The hue rotation angle is in radians, and the angle is greater than -2&pi; and less than 2&pi;.
 Degrees can be converted to radians by multiplying by `pi / 180`.

-<sup id=Note25>(25)</sup> `Lerp3` is equivalent to `mix` in GLSL (OpenGL Shading Language).
-Making `alpha` the output of a function (for example, `Lerp3(color1, color2, FUNC(...))`,
-where `FUNC` is an arbitrary function of one or more variables) can be done to achieve special nonlinear blends.
-Such blends (interpolations) are described in further detail [in another page](https://peteroupc.github.io/html3dutil/H3DU.Math.html#H3DU.Math.vec3lerp).

-<sup id=Note26>(26)</sup> This is often called the "CMY" (cyan-magenta-yellow) version of the RGB color (although the resulting color is not necessarily a proportion of cyan, magenta, and yellow inks; see also "[CMYK](#CMYK)").
+<sup id=Note26>(26)</sup> This is often called the "CMY" (cyan-magenta-yellow) version of the RGB color (although the resulting color is not necessarily based on a proportion of cyan, magenta, and yellow inks; see also "[CMYK](#CMYK)").
 If such an operation is used, the conversions between "CMY" and RGB are exactly the same.

 <sup id=Note27>(27)</sup> The "E" here stands for the German word _Empfindung_.